Xarthisius/mediagoblin_docker/README.md

 ## Puppet

+This has only been tested on Ubuntu Raring (13.04).

 To run the [Puppet](https://puppetlabs.com/) code directly on a machine or VM that has already been created:

     # aptitude install git puppet -y